ystsai-lab/OCEAN/README.md

 # OCEAN
-A Self-Supervised Hybrid Similarity Framework for Underwater Coral Species Classification
+# A Self-Supervised Hybrid Similarity Framework for Underwater Coral Species Classification

-This repository contains the official code for OCEAN, a self-supervised learning algorithm optimized for coral assessment for few-shot image classification.
-OCEAN is designed for few-shot coral classification environments.

 ## Approach
 Our method uses self-supervised learning during training to enhance the model's ability to relate global and local information via a contrastive learning pretext task.